2022-Spring-UIUC-LING490/2022-Spring-UIUC-LING490.github.io/syllabus.md

 Students are expected to and required to complete all assigned readings and video lectures prior to the class for which they are assigned.

-Students are expected to read and follow all public discussions on the course Piazza site.
+Students are expected to read and follow all public discussions on the course Campuswire site.

 <h4>Learning Goals & Outcomes</h4>